tundish/turberfield-dialogue/turberfield/dialogue/doc/intro.rst

 ====================

 Turberfield-dialogue is a framework which supports screenwriting.
-It defines a format for scripts which feels familiar to writing practitioners.
+It adopts terminology from the screenplay tradition, to define a script format which feels familiar to writing practitioners.
-Its design uses terminology from the screenplay tradition.

-* Folders contain sequences of action.
-* Scripts separate action into scenes.
-* Scenes are made up of shots.
-* Shots can contain lines of dialogue or audio effects.

 Turberfield comes with a rehearsal tool which lets you run through your dialogue and fine-tune your tone and pace.